A direct controlled-phase gate between microwave photons: Quantum state reconstruction

 \section{Quantum state reconstruction}

 We perform quantum state reconstruction following the Optimized Reconstruction with Excitation Number Sampling (ORENS) protocol.
-We extended the scheme in Ref.~\cite{krisnanda2025demonstrating} for reconstructing two-mode cavity state.
+We extended the scheme in Ref.~\cite{krisnanda2025demonstrating} for reconstructing two-mode cavity states.
 It involves applying a set of optimized displacement points on both cavities and performing photon number measurements.
 The measurement results are then processed to estimate the two-mode density matrix.
-Up to this point, the resulting density matrix might not be physical due to the presence of noise in experimental data.
-We then employ Bayesian inference to get a statistically accurate and physical estimated density matrix.

-The following two sections provide details on the implementation of the ORENS protocol and the Bayesian inference procedure used to get the final estimated density matrix.
+Up to this point, the resulting density matrix might not be physical due to the presence of noise in the experimental data.
+Thus, we employ Bayesian inference to get a statistically accurate and physical estimated density matrix.
+The following two sections provide details on the implementation of the ORENS protocol and the Bayesian inference procedure used to obtain the final estimated density matrix.